home - Electricity

 Stretch canvases (for ceiling)

-Stretch products with such imitation are distinguished by their special beauty and sophistication, however, they are a rather unusual and not yet very common interior solution.
+Stretch products with such imitation are distinguished by special beauty and sophistication, however, they are a rather unusual and not yet very common interior solution.

 Panels